noorudd-in/Projects/AQI/README.md

 ## :gear: Project Demo
 Application is hosted on Heroku.
-You can see the [demo](https://airqualityindexcheckerr.herokuapp.com/)
+You can see the [demo](https://airqualityindexcheckerr.herokuapp.com/) Detailed walkthrough video for the above project is posted on the Youtube.
+[Watch Here](https://youtu.be/tqwzk_ST9RU)

 ## :hourglass_flowing_sand: Dataset
 The raw and cleaned dataset is uploaded in the ``` ./Data/``` folder and you can download the files from below link too.